Attorney Fellowship: Equal Justice Works Elder Justice Program

-Prairie State Legal Services, Inc. (PSLS) is a not-for-profit legal aid organization that provides civil legal aid services to the poor, elderly, and people with disabilities.
-PSLS has 12 offices serving 36 counties throughout northern and central Illinois.
+Prairie State Legal Services, Inc. is a not-for-profit legal aid organization that provides civil legal aid services to the poor, elderly, and people with disabilities.
+Prairie State has 12 offices serving 36 counties throughout northern and central Illinois.
 We focus services on legal problems that impact the ability of our clients to meet their basic human needs, including physical safety, access to healthcare, adequate housing, and similar needs.
-PSLS is the only legal aid organization in the majority of our service area.
+Prairie State is the only legal aid organization in the majority of our service area.
 Annually, we handle over 22,000 applications for legal help and serve over 16,000 clients.
-We pride ourselves on providing high quality legal services to our clients while fostering a work environment that is motivating, collaborative, and fun, with plenty of opportunities for professional growth.
+We pride ourselves on providing high-quality legal services to our clients while fostering a work environment that is motivating, collaborative, and fun, with plenty of opportunities for professional growth.

 PSLS has been competitively selected by Equal Justice Works as an implementing partner of Equal Justice Works’ Elder Justice Program (EJP).
 EJP is a national, professional fellowship program for attorneys designed to increase access to legal assistance for older victims of crime.
 This program is supported by an award from the U.S. Department of Justice, Office of Justice Programs, Office for Victims of Crime, Award Number 2019-V3-GX-K033.

 PSLS is seeking diverse and dynamic applicants for two 24-month, full-time attorney positions as an Equal Justice Works Fellows in the Elder Justice Program.
-Fellows may be located in PSLS’ Bloomington, Galesburg, Ottawa, Rock Island, or Peoria offices and will serve clients in Whiteside, Lee, LaSalle, Livingston, Iroquois, McLean, Woodford, Marshall, Putnam, Bureau, Stark, Knox, Henderson, Warren, Henry, Mercer, and Rock Island Counties.
+Fellows may be located in PSLS’ Ottawa or Rock Island offices and will serve clients in Whiteside, Lee, LaSalle, Livingston, Iroquois, McLean, Woodford, Marshall, Putnam, Bureau, Stark, Knox, Henderson, Warren, Henry, Mercer and Rock Island counties.

 Among other duties as assigned, the Staff Attorney will: